Author: Jonathan Reeve

 - A traditional supermarket with a loyalty program can see I’m a dog owner and send me an email highlighting this week’s dog food promotions.

 - Amazon can see I’m a dog owner and that I just walked past the pet food aisle without buying any dog food… and then send me a personalised offer to in real-time to encourage me to visit the pet food aisle right now.

 The strategic challenge for traditional retailers

-To understand the challenge for traditional retailers, consider the personalisation maturity matrix we have developed at Eagle Eye (a software as a service which enables businesses to connect digitally to their customers).
+To understand the challenge for traditional retailers, consider the personalisation maturity matrix we have developed at Eagle Eye.
 It looks at the two building blocks of digital personalisation:

 - The ability to capture data about your customers

 - The ability to use data about your customers

 The horizontal axis represents a retailer’s ability to capture data about their customers